 Instagram Story with swipe up

-Benefits of an Instagram Story with swipe up:
+Try this formula when calculating the cost of an Instagram Story with swipe up:

-If you’re working with a micro-influencer that has fewer than 10,000 followers or is not verified, they may not have access to this feature.
+Note that if you’re working with a micro-influencer that has fewer than 10,000 followers or is not verified, they may not have access to this feature.

 Instagram Story with poll

 Adding a poll to an Instagram Story is a low-cost way to learn more about an influencer’s followers (and your prospective customers).
+There may be additional charges based on how time or labor intensive preparing or monitoring this is for the influencer — so expect this to cost more than a typical story.
+(See above)

 A brand takeover usually involves hosting the influencer’s content on your brand’s feed for an agreed upon length of time.
 A takeover agreement may involve asks for the influencer to promote it a certain number of times from their account–in posts and/or Stories.